 5. Invest in accounting software

 Online accounting software for small businesses, such as Xero, Rounded, Wave and Expensify, can make managing your business finances easier and more efficient.
 They can also help give you an overview of your income streams and earnings without all the associated admin of doing it manually.
+Take a look at this overview of some of the best accounting software solutions available to help you manage your business finances.

 Being self-employed can be hard work, but it can bring plenty of rewards too.
 Knowing how to manage your finances is just one part of a bigger picture, but an important one when it comes to your income and the sustainability of your business.